Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 Youth Sports

-Many kids desire or are expected to participate in sports.
+Many kids desire or are expected to participate in sports in 2025.

 Per this report, $1000 per year is a common expense in 2025: Adding up youth sports cost, what one reporter spent for his kid in 2025